jobovy/galpy/doc/source/orbit.rst

 >>> op.R(1.,ro=4.) #different velocity scale would be vo=
 # 4.6180307418914612

+For ``Orbit`` instances that contain multiple objects, the functions above return arrays with the shape of the Orbit.

 We can also initialize an ``Orbit`` instance using the phase-space position of another ``Orbit`` instance evaulated at time t.
 For example,

 >>> newOrbit= o(10.)

-will initialize a new Orbit instance with as initial condition the phase-space position of orbit ``o`` at ``time=10.``.
+will initialize a new ``Orbit`` instance with as initial condition the phase-space position of orbit ``o`` at ``time=10.``.
+If multiple times are given, an ``Orbit`` instance with one object for each time will be instantiated (this works even if the original ``Orbit`` instance contained multiple objects already).

 The whole orbit can also be obtained using the function ``getOrbit``

 >>> o.getOrbit()

-which returns a matrix of phase-space points with dimensions [ntimes,ndim].
+which returns a matrix of phase-space points with dimensions [ntimes,nphasedim] or [shape,ntimes,nphasedim] for ``Orbit`` instances with multiple objects.

 .. _fastorbit: